Spies Like Us: Soundtrack

+The title song, "Spies Like Us", was written and performed by Paul McCartney.
+The recording peaked at #7 on the Billboard Hot 100 singles chart in the United States in early 1986.
+The song was McCartney's last to reach the top ten in the US until "FourFiveSeconds" with Rihanna and Kanye West in 2015.
+It also reached #13 on the UK singles chart.
+John Landis directed a music video for the song where Dan Aykroyd and Chevy Chase are seen in a recording studio, performing the song with McCartney (although they did not actually play on the record).
+Landis has stated that he feels "Spies Like Us" is "a terrible song", but he could not say no to McCartney and Warner Bros.

-The film's score was composed by Elmer Bernstein and performed by the Graunke Symphony Orchestra, conducted by the composer.
+The film's score was composed by Elmer Bernstein and performed by the Graunke Symphony Orchestra, conducted by Bernstein.
 The soundtrack album was released by Varèse Sarabande; it does not contain the Paul McCartney song.
 The film also features "Soul Finger" by the Bar-Kays, also absent from the soundtrack.
-In an early scene, Fitz-Hume watches Ronald Reagan, Virginia Mayo and Gene Nelson sing "I'll Still be Loving You" in the 1952 film musical She's Working Her Way Through College.
+In an early scene, Emmett Fitz-Hume (Chase) watches Ronald Reagan, Virginia Mayo and Gene Nelson sing "I'll Still be Loving You" in the 1952 film musical She's Working Her Way Through College.